Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Basic Model and Methods

 \section{Basic Model and Methods}

-We have examined the motion of an ellipsoidal particle within a potential field as shown in \cref{fig:ellipse}.
+We have examined the motion of an ellipsoidal particle within a potential field as shown in fig.(\ref{ellipse}).
 Our analysis has been confined to a two-dimensional framework.
-Here the particle has propulsion velocity along the longer ($x$) axis.
-In the two-dimensional context, the orientation of the particle assumes significance and is described by a unit vector $n_i = (\cos{\theta}_i, \sin{\theta}_i)$ in the $x-y$ plane, defining the direction of the propulsion velocity.
+Here the particle has propulsion velocity along the longer ($\Tilde{x}$) axis.
+In the two-dimensional context, the orientation of the particle assumes significance and is described by a unit vector $\hat{n}_i = (\cos{\theta}_i, \sin{\theta}_i)$ in the $x-y$ plane, defining the direction of the propulsion velocity.
 In the lab $x-y$ frame, the particle's state at a specific time $t$ can be characterized by the position vector $R(t)$ of its center of mass.
-This vector also corresponds to the coordinates within the body frame ($\delta\tilde{x},\delta\tilde{y}$).
-The angle $\theta(t)$ represents the orientation between the $x$ axis of the laboratory frame and the $\tilde{x}$ axis of the body frame.
+This vector also corresponds to the coordinates within the body frame ($\delta\Tilde{x},\delta\Tilde{y}$).
+The angle $\theta(t)$ represents the orientation between the $x$ axis of the laboratory frame and the $\Tilde{x}$ axis of the body frame.
 In the case of an ellipsoid particle, the frame of reference plays an important role.
 In the body frame, rotational and translational motion in the body frame are always de-coupled.
-The dynamics of the active ellipsoid particle are described by the Langevin equation
+The dynamics of the active ellipsoid particle are described by the Langevin equation shown by Bao-Quan Ai et al.\cite{ai2014transport}

-where $v_0$ is the propulsion velocity in the body frame, which is taken along the long axis of the ellipsoid particle.
-Here $\Gamma_{\parallel}=k_BTD_{\parallel}$ and $\Gamma_{\perp}=k_BTD_{\perp}$ are the mobilities along its longer and shorter axes respectively.
-Here $\Gamma_{\theta}=k_BTD_{\theta}$ is the rotational mobility and $\tau$ is the torque acting on the body due to its orientation relative to the direction of the potential.
-Here $D_{\parallel}, D_{\perp}$ and $D_{\theta}$ are the diffusion coefficients along parallel, perpendicular, and rotational axes respectively. $F_x$ and $F_y$ are the forces along the x and y directions of the lab frame respectively.
+where $v_0$ is the propulsion velocity in the body frame, which is taken along the longer axis of the ellipsoidal particle.
+Here $\Gamma_{\parallel}=\frac{D_{\parallel}}{k_BT}$ and $\Gamma_{\perp}=\frac{D_{\perp}}{k_BT}$ are the mobilities along its longer and shorter axes respectively.
+Here $\Gamma_{\theta}=\frac{D_\theta}{k_BT}$ is the rotational mobility and $\tau$ is the torque acting on the body due to its orientation relative to the direction of the potential.
+Here $D_{\parallel}, D_{\perp}$ and $D_{\theta}$ are the diffusion coefficients along parallel, perpendicular, and rotational axes respectively. $F_x$ and $F_y$ are the projections of an external force $\Vec{F}$ along the x and y directions of the lab frame respectively.
+The correlations of the thermal fluctuations in the body frame are described as

 We proceed to derive these equations in the lab frame by performing a simple coordinate rotation.
 The displacement in the two frames is connected through the following equations:

 Dividing the above equations by $\delta t$, taking the limit $\delta t\rightarrow 0$, and substituting the linear and angular velocities in the body frame from Eq.(\ref{eqn:ellip3}), we get the final equations describing Brownian motion in the lab frame as follows: